hkiang01/Airline-Dataset-Hadoop-Public/README.md

 # CS 598: Cloud Computing Capstone Task 1 by Harrison Kiang - ([Video Link: https://mediaspace.illinois.edu/media/t/1_dly65rlw](https://mediaspace.illinois.edu/media/t/1_dly65rlw))

+Code is not public.
+Contact me for code/demo.

 Note: If you're trying to run this, be sure to edit the `allArgs` variable in [build.gradle](build.gradle)!!!